 Full disclosure: this isn’t a fair comparison because Seiko has priced this at a luxury price-point, while Citizen’s is mid-range.
 In fact, Citizen incorporates the same technology in much cheaper watches; Seiko does not, because this isn’t their market niche – as such, the Seiko Astron is more of a novelty in their collection.

 These are invaluable for any professional or businessman regularly traveling across multiple time zones, and the choice of which one is better largely depends on what kind of complications you prefer to have.
 In this case, Citizen has classically jam-packed as many features into the watch as they could, and they market it as a tool for professionals.

 The top of the Seiko and Citizen range are difficult to compare to one another because they serve different purposes and different markets.
 On the one hand, Seiko has its increasingly-expensive Presage Basic, Presage Premier, and Grand Seiko lines.
 The Presage line is tailored towards watch enthusiasts who have likely worked their way up to Seiko’s more expensive models, starting with Seiko 5 and lower-priced divers.

-Both the High-end Seiko and High-end Citizen are nearly indistinguishable from their entry-level and mid-range models in terms of quality and price, and they start to acquire some classic family resemblances as they target customers with muchos dineros.
+Both the High-end Seiko and High-end Citizen are nearly indistinguishable from their entry-level and mid-range models in terms of quality and price, and they start to acquire some classic family resemblances as they target luxury-segment customers with muchos dineros.

 The question is – what do you get for your money in either watch?
 With Citizen it is a known quantity.
-With Seiko – it is increasingly less and less value for more and more money.
+With Seiko – it is increasingly less and less value for the money.